-or on the basis of economic value.
-Allocation can also be avoided through system expansion or substitution, that is, expansion of the system's boundaries to include the additional functions of all co-products.
-Co-product credits can sometimes also be handled by recalculating co-product streams into the same raw material as used for the main product and then subtracting the calculated amount from the raw material usage.
+boundaries to include the additional functions of all co-products.
+Co-product credits can sometimes also be handled by recalculating co-product streams into the same raw material as used for the main product and then subtracting the calculated amount from the raw material usage (see Eq.
+12 in Chapter 9).